Neilk1021/N-Body-Simulation/README.md

 # N-Body-Simulation
- A simple Gravity Simulation made using OpenGL and C++. developed by Neil Ketteringham
+ A simple Gravity Simulation made using OpenGL and C++.

 ## Prerequisites